convoyinc/apollo-cache-hermes/docs/Design Exploration.md

 [Parameterized edges are layered on top of entities with prototypes](#dealing-with-parameterized-edges): This minimizes the cost (memory and CPU) of entities that have multiple (parameterized) values for the same property.

 A design is beginning to form!
+Up next: we solidify these ideas into an actual [architecture](./Architecture.md).